grumpyman12601/bookshelf/README.md

-# Bookshelf v3 (v2 was horrible, no release will ever go public)
+# Bookshelf Beta 0.6.0
-This is bookshelf v3, it's a much simpler design with minimal installation, just use it like a regular extension.
+This is bookshelf v6, it's a simple design with minimal installation, just use it like a regular extension.

 ### What you need
 - The ability to install unpacked extensions
 - Possibly debug skill, read # Issues for help if the extension doesn't work for you.
-- ChromeOS version v115 for tab floating
+- A Chromebook
+- All 48 ChromeOSomes

 ## Installation
 1. Download this repository